wcfrobert/ezweld/README.md

 **Resultant Stress - Von-Mises for PJP Welds**

 The assumption of pure shear, and vector addition without stress transformation is convenient but not entirely accurate (but then again neither is the elastic method).
 For example, complete-joint-penetration (CJP) welds and partial-joint-penetration (PJP) welds does have a normal stress component.
 Writing out the full Von-Mises yield criterion below, notice how the $\sigma$ term is not multiplied by 3, and thus $\sqrt{3}$ does not factor out cleanly.
-The simplified approach lumps the normal stress term with the other shear stresses.
+The simplified approach above lumps the normal stress term with the other shear stress terms which is conservative.

 $$\sigma_v = \sqrt{\frac{1}{2}[(\sigma_{xx}-\sigma_{yy})^2+(\sigma_{yy}-\sigma_{zz})^2+(\sigma_{zz}-\sigma_{xx})^2] + 3[\tau_{xy}^2+\tau_{yz}^2+\tau_{xz}^2]} \leq F_{EXX}$$